SimeonHristov99/random_coding/README.md

 You are given a list of integers `rooms` and an integer `target`.
 Return the first integer in `rooms` that's `target` or larger.
 If there is no solution, return `-1`.

+## Task 64

+Given a binary tree `root`, return the sum of all values in the tree.